g00glen00b/dimitri.codes/content/posts/2014-01-07-dojo-widget-resources/index.md

 featuredImage: "../../images/logos/dojo.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Dojo", "JavaScript", "Web"]
+excerpt: "In this series I will explain many basic Dojo features by writing a widget from scratch.
+Topics handled are internationalization, inheritance, AMD and more."
 ---

 In this simple project I will demonstrate you how you can create your own widget.
 In this tutorial we will handle several principles/patterns that are commonly used in Dojo.
 The following topics will be handled: